What Is Productivity Software? 5 Critical Mistakes Engineering Teams Make

 Technology leader reviewing AI performance dashboards and data analytics to evaluate model behavior and operational metrics.

-By 2026, most technology organizations are no longer debating whether to use AI.
+Most technology organizations are no longer debating whether to use AI.
 The real question has shifted to something more uncomfortable and more consequential: is the AI we have deployed actually performing in ways that matter to the business?

 For many leadership teams, this is where clarity breaks down.
-Dashboards show accuracy scores.
-Vendors cite benchmark results.
-Internal teams report steady improvements in model metrics.
-And yet, executives still experience unpredictable outcomes, rising costs, escalating risk, and growing tension between engineering, product, and compliance.
+Dashboards show AI model performance scores.
+Vendors cite benchmarks.
+Internal teams report steady improvements.
+And yet, executives still experience unpredictable outcomes, rising costs, and growing tension between engineering, product, and compliance.
+The gap is not technical sophistication.
+It is framing.

 Why Traditional AI Metrics Are No Longer Enough